myhdl/myhdl/doc/source/manual/conversion.rst

     end process DFF_LOGIC;

-The convertor can handle the more general case.
+The converter can handle the more general case.
 For example, this is MyHDL code for a D flip-flop with asynchronous set, asynchronous reset, and preference of set over reset::